 The next, and significantly more detailed, phase of design is known as Design Development.
 In this phase, the architectural team gets very specific in terms of the size of various spaces, the materials to be used, and the infrastructure required to support the facility.
 As this phase progresses, the architectural team works very closely with the construction management firm so that cost estimates can also be refined.

 At the virtual community meetings held Oct.
 5 – 13, the current designs were shared in order to demonstrate potential solutions to the issues identified at the district’s four K-4 elementary schools and Ladue Middle School and to allow participants to share their feedback.
-A video of the presentation can be viewed in the Community Participations section of this website.
+View the fall 2020 presentation components.

 One of our requirements when selecting the architectural and construction management firms for these projects was that they have extensive experience in working on and in educational settings.
 This was not only because they would have experience designing and building for the intended functionality of the spaces, but because they would also be accustomed to developing plans for construction that allow the educational process to continue safely and effectively.
 In addition, and as we learned when renovating our high school, existing space can be used creatively to keep from having the expense or inconvenience of temporary classrooms (trailers) and our design and construction teams will assist us in developing those logistical plans, as well.

 S.M.
-Wilson, our construction management firm, has developed this Preliminary Phasing Schedule to illustrate how the Old Bonhomme, Spoede and middle school projects would be approached, including which portions can be done while school is in session and which parts will need to be completed during summer break and other times when students are not on the campus.
-These plans are now being expanded into more specific schedules which will be added to this section as soon as they are available.
+Wilson, our construction management firm, in conjunction with district administration, have developed the following individual school Phasing Plans to illustrate how the Old Bonhomme, Spoede and middle school projects would be approached, including which portions can be done while school is in session and which parts will need to be completed during summer break and other times when students are not on the campus.

 - Spoede Elementary School Phasing Plan